cchitsiang/awesome-stars/README.md

 - [lkurzyniec/netcore-boilerplate](https://github.com/lkurzyniec/netcore-boilerplate) - Boilerplate of API in .NET 10
 - [thomasgalliker/PushNotifications.Server](https://github.com/thomasgalliker/PushNotifications.Server) - Server-side .NET SDK for Apple APNS and and Google FCM
 - [meysamhadeli/awesome-dotnet-tips](https://github.com/meysamhadeli/awesome-dotnet-tips) - A curated list of awesome tips and tricks, resources, videos and articles in .net, software architecture, microservice and cloud-native.
-- [elsa-workflows/elsa-core](https://github.com/elsa-workflows/elsa-core) - A .NET workflows library
+- [elsa-workflows/elsa-core](https://github.com/elsa-workflows/elsa-core) - The Workflow Engine for .NET
 - [vb-consulting/Norm.net](https://github.com/vb-consulting/Norm.net) - Norm.net is an innovative and high-performance Database Access for  .NET Standard 2.1 and higher
 - [mehdihadeli/food-delivery-microservices](https://github.com/mehdihadeli/food-delivery-microservices) - 🍔 A practical and cloud-native food delivery microservices, built with .Net Aspire, .Net 9, MassTransit, Domain-Driven Design, CQRS, Vertical Slice Architecture, Event-Driven Architecture, and the lat
 - [bflattened/bflat](https://github.com/bflattened/bflat) - C# as you know it but with Go-inspired tooling (small, selfcontained, and native executables)